The Boosted DC Algorithm for linearly constrained DC programming: Abstract

 \section{Abstract}

 The Boosted Difference of Convex functions Algorithm (BDCA) has been recently introduced to accelerate the performance of the classical Difference of Convex functions Algorithm (DCA).
-This acceleration is archived thanks to an extrapolation step from the point computed by DCA via a line search procedure.
-Additionally, empirical results have shown that BDCA has better chances to escape from bad local optima toward solutions with a better objective value than the classical DCA.
-We propose an extension of BDCA that can be applied to DC programs with linear constraints, and prove that every cluster point of the sequence generated by this algorithm is a KKT point of the problem.
+This acceleration is achieved thanks to an extrapolation step from the point computed by DCA via a line search procedure.
+In this work, we propose an extension of BDCA that can be applied to difference of convex functions programs with linear constraints, and prove that every cluster point of the sequence generated by this algorithm is a Karush--Kuhn-Tucker point of the problem if the feasible set has a Slater point.
 When the objective function is quadratic, we prove that any sequence generated by the algorithm is bounded and R-linearly (geometrically) convergent.
-Finally, we present some numerical experiments where we compare the performance of DCA and BDCA on two challenging problems: to test the copositivity of a given matrix, and to solve $\ell_\infty$-trust-region subproblems.
-Our numerical results demonstrate that this new extension of BDCA outperforms DCA both in running time and objective value of the solutions obtained.
+Finally, we present some numerical experiments where we compare the performance of DCA and BDCA on some challenging problems: to test the copositivity of a given matrix, to solve one-norm and infinity-norm trust-region subproblems, and to solve piecewise quadratic problems with box constraints.
+Our numerical results demonstrate that this new extension of BDCA outperforms DCA.

 { {\bf Keywords:} Difference of convex functions; boosted difference of convex functions algorithm; global convergence; constrained DC programs; copositivity problem; trust region subproblem.}